jeffamaxey/objectiv-analytics/bach/docs/source/example-notebooks/explore-data.rst

 Understanding product features
 ------------------------------
-For every event, Objectiv captures where it occurred in your product's UI, using a hierarchical stack of `Location contexts </docs/taxonomy/location-contexts>`_.
+For every event, Objectiv captures where it occurred in your product's UI, using a hierarchical stack of `LocationContexts </docs/taxonomy/location-contexts>`_.
 This means you can easily slice the data on any part of the UI that you're interested in. :doc:`See the open taxonomy notebook <./open-taxonomy>` for more details.
 It also means you can make product features very readable and easy to understand; see below how.